isomerpages/nlb-discovereads/_diy-resources/preschool-resources/I Can READ.md

  </p></div>
    </div>
   </div>
- <p>All book covers are copyright of the respective publishing companies.</p>
+ <p>The copyright to all book covers belong to the relevant publishers or illustrators.</p>

 #### Try this!